benjaminfrot/lrpsadmm/README.md

 a whole regularisation path and to select tuning parameters with cross-validation.

 ## Remarks and Issues
-Feel free to either email at benjamin dot frot @ gmail dot com for questions and bug reporting.
-You can also open an issue.
+For questions and bug reporting, feel free to either send an email to benjamin dot frot @ gmail dot com or open an issue.